Short URL for this page:

 Perhaps it was on the basis of Cassius's report that the family began to talk of giving Robert a few months under the new dominie.
 The boy had not been in school for a season; he naturally was "getting rusty" on his mathematics.
 Would it not be well to have him refurbish that subject and prepare himself somewhat ahead on the more advanced mathematics he was to study at West Point?
 Robert entered in February, 1825, and remained with Mr. Hallowell until he was ready to set out for West Point.82 The charges were $10 a quarter, no small item to a widow who had to count costs carefully, but the expense was justified.
 Hallowell was ambitious and as his students were still few in number, he was able to give the boy intimate and close instruction.
 Robert responded to Hallowell's full satisfaction.
 "He was a most exemplary pupil in every respect," Hallowell wrote long after.
 "He was never behind time at his studies; never failed in a single recitation; was perfectly observant of the rules and regulations of the institution; was gentlemanly, unobtrusive, and respectful in all his deportment to teacher and his fellow-students.
 His specialty was finishing up.
 He imparted a finish and a neatness, as he proceeded, to everything he undertook.
 One of the branches of mathematics he studied with me was Conic Sections, in which some of the diagrams are very complicated.
 He drew the diagrams p47 on a slate; and although he well knew that the one he was drawing would have to be removed to make room for another, he drew each one with as much accuracy and finish, lettering and all, as if it were to be engraved and printed."83 The early, earnest lessons in self-control were yielding results.

 On March 17, 1825, unknown to him, Robert's name was read out at the military academy as a member of the incoming class.84 Soon thereafter he must have started to acquire the leather trunk and all the clothing and equipment called for in the precise regulations of West Point — from "2 prs. of Monroe shoes" to "1 foul-clothes' bag, made of ticken."85 When June came, all was ready, but his mother was bewildered: "How can I live without Robert?" she asked, "he is both son and daughter to me."
 Loath he was to leave her, but he was then past eighteen, very well grown, and anxious to try the reputed hard classes and stern discipline of the military academy.
 He set out while Abraham Lincoln was battling for the rudiments of an education in the Indiana backwoods.
-Three-year‑old Indicates a West Point graduate and gives his Class.Ulysses Grant was then toddling about his father's farm in Clermont County, Ohio.
+Three-year‑old Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Ulysses Grant was then toddling about his father's farm in Clermont County, Ohio.

 The Author's Notes: